imaging-science-group-ntu/multimxrun/README.md

 DEFINE INSTRUMENT Example_Dynamic_CSV_Simulation(char *filename = "test.xbd", Test_X = 0.0, Test_Y = 0.0)
 ```

 Example CSV file ```Test.csv``` corresponding to the specified instrument.
-Note that text fields such as filenames must be quoted as strings when inspected in a raw text editor such as notepad.
+Note that text fields such as filenames must be quoted as strings when inspected in a raw text editor such as notepad, correct ordering of columns isn't required.
 ```C
 X,Y,filename
 0.1,0.2,"Test_0.xbd"